Turkey Time (TRT) · UTC+3 · No Daylight Saving Time since September 2016

 Turkey uses TRT (UTC+3) year-round.
 Ankara is the capital and largest city.

-Traveling to Turkey from North America typically involves a 5-9 hour time difference.
-The jet lag is usually manageable within 1-2 days.
+Traveling to Turkey from North America typically involves a 5–9 hour time difference.
+Jet lag is usually manageable within 1–2 days.
 European business culture values punctuality, so arrive on time for meetings.
-Turkey follows the 24-hour clock format in official contexts, though 12-hour format is also common in casual settings.
+Turkey uses 24-hour format in official contexts.

 Turkey uses a single time zone (TRT (UTC+3)).
 This makes it relatively straightforward to coordinate times across the country.